Active at dusk and dawn, the armadillo uses its excellent sense of smell and powerful claws to forage for insects and

 The southern three-banded armadillo eats mainly beetle larvae, ants and termites that it gets by probing in the ground, under bark and into nests.
 It uses its sticky, strap-like tongue to grab a meal.

 Where They Live

 This armadillo is found in grasslands and marshes in South America, including Bolivia, southwestern Brazil, Paraguay and Argentina.

 What They Do

 This is one of only two armadillo species that can completely enclose itself by rolling into a sphere; the other species is the closely-related Brazilian three-banded armadillo.
-The sides of the two large shells are free from the skin allowing room for the head, legs, and tail to fit into when the animal rolls up into a ball.
+The sides of the two large shells are free from the skin allowing room for the head, legs, and tail to fit inside when the animal rolls up into a ball.
 Usually it leaves a small space between a section of its armor, which it forcefully closes on the hand, finger or paw of a would-be predator.

 How They’re Doing

 Due to habitat loss and hunting, populations of southern three-banded armadillos are in decline.
 They are listed as “near threatened” by the International Union for the Conservation of Nature.

 - Armadillo head plates are unique to each armadillo, similar to human fingerprints.

 - “Armadillo” is a word of Spanish origin, referring to the armor-like covering of these animals.

 - An armadillo’s “armor” is made of a series of bony plates covered with a leathery skin.
 The skin is made of keratin, similar to human fingernails.
 Most three-banded armadillos have three movable bands, but some have only two bands and others have four.